automatictester/exp/java/concurrency/readme.md

 }
 ```

+Properly constructed objects are objects, which reference is not published before the constructor has completed,
+e.g. through starting a thread from within a constructor, assigning it to a static field, registering it as a listener
+with any other object etc.

+### Double-checked locking

-- Double-checked locking was not thread-safe pre-Java 5, due to observing possibly partially constructed object.
+Double-checked locking was not thread-safe pre-Java 5, due to observing possibly partially constructed object.
 Since Java 5 it is thread-safe, if the resource is volatile.
 However, it is no longer recommended as it addresses
 no longer existing problem of slow uncontended synchronization and slow JVM startup:

 ```java
 @ThreadSafe